A reader asked:

-There are a couple of “bad credit rating” offers at the moment (October 2019), but they are only for 6 months and you will only get a very small credit limit.
+There are some of “bad credit rating” offers at the moment but they are only for 6 months and you will only get a very small credit limit.
 And after the six months, the card interest rate becomes very high.
 They are unlikely to be of much help to you.

 You won’t get a 0% balance transfer offer for a longer period or a larger amount unless you have a good credit rating.

 So a credit card isn’t going to work as a way to consolidate debt when you have bad credit.